 The multinational conglomerate Hitachi, Ltd., traces its history back to Namihei Odaira, a 19th-century pioneering electrical engineer.
 In Japan, during the Meiji Era of the late 1800s, with the move from a feudal society to an industrialized nation-state, the country wanted to take their place among the nations of the world with modern scientific technology.
 Because most electrical machinery was imported into Japan from other countries, Odaira wanted to develop home-grown technology “for the advancement of Japanese industry.”

 Hitachi and Electrical Power Supply

 Hitachi produced in Japan the first transistor-based computer for business use in 1959.
-Following this breakthrough, Hitachi advanced their railway seat reservation service, larger computer systems, and electronic switching equipment.
+Following this breakthrough, Hitachi advanced its railway seat reservation service, larger computer systems, and electronic switching equipment.
 Hitachi developed Japan’s first supercomputer in 1983, renowned worldwide; the New York Times announced it:

 Hitachi Ltd. says it will put its new supercomputer on display by the end of September….
 Supercomputers, which generally cost $10 million or more, are designed for the highspeed processing of huge mathematical calculations, such as those used in scientific research.

 Hitachi in the Late 20th Century

 Hitachi Data Systems (HDS) was founded in the US in 1989 when Hitachi partnered with Electronic Data Systems (EDS) to acquire National Advanced Systems (NAS) from National Semiconductor.
 HDS sold both IBM-compatible mainframes as well as storage systems in the US market.
 In the ’90s, with the decline of the mainframe market, HDS bought out EDS and dedicated itself to enterprise-scale storage systems.
 At the same time, HDS became more of a global company beyond the US.
 Greater involvement from Hitachi Japan introduced the Hitachi Culture based on Wa, Makoto, and Kaitakushi Seishin… Harmony, Sincerity, and Pioneering Spirit.

 I recall in the late ’80s and early ’90s, when I was working for a Silicon Valley computer company, that “made-in-Japan” was no longer a term of derision; it now meant the highest-quality electronic components, and at that time, was the only place to obtain premium DRAM chips for microcomputer manufacturing.